Abhy98/Capstone-project/README.md

 asin: ID of the product, e.g., 0000031852

 3. pos_words.txt : This is a text file that contains a corpus of positive words.
-This file can help you in extracting some features out of the review text.
-There are multiple sources available online that gives you a corpus of positive negative words.
-You can also customise it based on your application.
+This file can help in extracting some features out of the review text.
+There are multiple sources available online that gives you a corpus of positive negative words. we can also customise it based on your application.

 4. neg_words.txt : Similar to the corpus of positive words, this text file contains a list of words that can be a part of the negative reviews of the users.

-5. Stop_words_long.txt: In the previous modules, you had learnt to remove stopwords using the NLTK library.
-One drawback of it is, the negation words like nor, not, never are considered as stopwords.
-Remove those words may not affect a spam/ham classification, but it will definitely affect the sentiment classification.
-Hence, we have provided you with a customised list of stop words which you can use it for the analysis.
+5. Stop_words_long.txt: Removing stopwords using the NLTK library where the drawback of it is, the negation words like nor, not, never are considered as stopwords.Remove those words may not affect a spam/ham classification.